IgniteUI/igniteui-docfx/en/components/expansion_panel.md

 The `IgxExpansionPanel` control allows all sorts of content to be added inside of the `igx-expansion-panel-body`.
 It can render [`IgxGrid`](grid/grid.md)s, [`IgxCombo`](combo.md), charts and even other expansion panels!

-For the seek of simplicity let's add some basic markup to the body of our expansion panel.
+For the sake of simplicity let's add some basic markup to the body of our expansion panel.
 ```html
 <!-- in expansion-panel.component.html -->
 ...